Lewin's Change Model Real-Life Example For Unfreeze Change Refreeze

 Conclusion

 Netflix started its journey as an ordinary company.
-Now but it has achieved a competitive advantage by changing its business model to fulfill customer demand.
-The authority of the company changed its feature to cope with new technology.
+Now it has achieved a competitive advantage by changing its business model to fulfill customer demand.
+The authority of the company changed it's features to cope with new technology.
 It made two changes in 1999 and 2007.
 However, the video streaming service brought immense fame and income to the company in 2007.

 The author mentions some critical points for other companies that want to change business.
 Firstly, changing the business tools is significant to exceed customers' demands.
 Additionally, digital technology must be accepted by employees and customers.
 Finally, the company must add updated tools for better function, such as Netflix starting its online video streaming in 2007.
 “The measure of intelligence is the ability to change” -Albert Einstein.